adel-gu/own-enumerable/README.md

 # 📖 Own Enumerable <a name="about-project"></a>

-The main purpose of this repo is to practice using modules inside classes, so for this project I created a class called `Mylist` that will hold a collection if items ("array of numbers"), and a `MyEnumerable` module that will contain the enemurable methods to manipulate the collections of `MyClass` list, thus methods are:
+The main purpose of this repo is to practice using modules inside classes, so for this project, I created a class called `Mylist` that will hold a collection of items ("array of numbers"), and a `MyEnumerable` module that will contain the enumerable methods to manipulate the collections of `MyClass` list, thus methods are:

 - `all?`
 - `any?`